 I should suppose that moral, political, and practical considerations would dictate that a very first principle of that wisdom would be an insistence upon avoiding secrecy for its own sake.
 For when everything is classified, then nothing is classified, and the system becomes one to be disregarded by the cynical or the careless, and to be manipulated by those intent on self-protection or self-promotion.
 I should suppose, in short, that the hallmark of a truly effective internal security system would be the maximum possible disclosure, recognizing that secrecy can best be preserved only when credibility is truly maintained.

 As a democracy that runs on informed public debate but also engages in classified intelligence activity, America has struggled with the proper balance between secrecy and transparency.
 Recent disclosures have brought that struggle into much sharper relief, and have called into question the balance struck and maintained since the 1970s.
 It remains to be seen whether those disclosures will yield substantial, enduring change.

+I recommend this paper in the highest possible terms to anyone interested in this subject.
 The Lawfare Research Paper Series focuses on scholarship the editors of Lawfare believe to be useful and important to policymakers and national security practitioners.
 To submit an article for consideration, please email Matt Danzer.